Susan Mullaney is the president of Kaiser Foundation Health Plan of Washington.

 Mullaney reports to the group president for markets outside of California, Kaiser Foundation Health Plan, Inc. and Hospitals.

 Mullaney began her career at Kaiser Permanente in 2008.

-She previously served as chief operating officer for the Kaiser Permanente Northwest Region.
-From 2013 to 2015, she served as that region’s vice president of hospital operations and was accountable for operations at two hospitals and the region’s networks and ambulatory surgery centers.
+Prior to her current role, Mullaney served as chief operating officer for the Kaiser Permanente Northwest Region.
+From 2013 to 2015, she served as that region’s vice president of hospital operations and was accountable for operations at 2 hospitals and the region’s networks and ambulatory surgery centers.

-She serves on several local boards of directors, including Challenge Seattle, the Seattle Metropolitan Chamber of Commerce, Washington Roundtable and Washington Healthcare Forum.
-She was also appointed to the Governor’s Career Connect Washington Task Force.
+Mullaney serves on several local boards of directors, including Challenge Seattle, vice chair of the Seattle Metropolitan Chamber of Commerce, Saltchuk, Washington STEM, Washington Roundtable and the Washington Healthcare Forum.
+She is also an appointed member of Governor Inslee’s Career Connect Washington Task Force.